Imortal

+Imortal (lit.
+Immortal) is a Philippine television drama horror-fantasy series broadcast by ABS-CBN.
+The series is the second installment in the Moonstone trilogy and a sequel to Lobo.
+Directed by Jerry Lopez-Sineneng, Trina N. Dayrit, Chito S. Rono and Richard V. Somes, it stars John Lloyd Cruz and Angel Locsin.
+It aired on the network's Primetime Bida line up and worldwide on TFC from October 4, 2010 to April 29, 2011, and was replaced by I Am Legend.

 The series is streaming online on YouTube.

 Plot

 Prequel

 Imortal is a sequel to the 2008 ABS-CBN fantasy series, Lobo.
 The previous series also starred Angel Locsin and Piolo Pascual.
 However, Lobo story-wise only included werewolves without any reference to vampires.
 Locsin's character in Imortal is the daughter of her character in Lobo.

 Synopsis

-In 1572, a group of powerful beings arrive in Philippine shores.
+In 1572, a group of powerful beings arrived on Philippine shores.
 Known as vampires, drinkers of human blood, their menace quickly spreads throughout the land.
-But unknown to them, a powerful clan of Shapeshifters also live in the islands, a group of beings who can transform themselves into powerful wolves - the Taong Lobos.
+But unknown to them, a powerful clan of shapeshifters also lives in the islands—a group of beings who can transform themselves into powerful wolves - the Taong Lobos.

-The Taong Lobos were the humans' protectors and together the two species form an army to destroy the vampires.
-The blood drinkers were no match to the Taong Lobos.
+The Taong Lobos were the humans' protectors, and together, the two species formed an army to destroy the vampires.
+The blood drinkers were no match for the Taong Lobos.
 One by one, they fell.
 Those who survive go into hiding.
-Peace prevail among the humans and Taong Lobos, and the memory of the vampires fade.
+Peace prevails among the humans and Taong Lobos, and the memory of the vampires fades.
 Around this time, the Taong Lobos deal with a crisis of their own giving way to the events of the first series of this trilogy, Lobo.

-Unbeknownst to them, the vampires lay dormant for a reason – organizing and fortifying their numbers until they are ready.
+Unbeknownst to them, the vampires lay dormant for a reason: to organize and fortify their numbers until they are ready.
 They hold a dangerous secret: a prophecy, foretelling an epic battle between vampires and the Taong Lobos that will ultimately decide the fate of their respective bloodlines.
-The battle shall be led by a powerful vampire and a powerful werewolf who are each other's nemesis and downfall.
+The battle will be led by a powerful vampire and a powerful werewolf who are each other's nemesis and downfall.
 The vampires believe they have found their prophesied savior and are now preparing for the war to come.
 Meanwhile, the Taong Lobos have grown complacent and know nothing about the prophecy.

 With the stage set for an epic battle, two individuals: Mateo (John Lloyd Cruz) and Lia (Angel Locsin) find themselves drawn to each other.
-As they grow closer, they unknowingly awaken the powers that are lying dormant within them - the same powers that will inevitably tear them apart.
+As they grow closer, they unknowingly awaken the powers that are lying dormant within them—the same powers that will inevitably tear them apart.